 This does not require you to start with millions of naira.
 You can market your freelancing services on networks like Facebook and Twitter with the little money you have.

-It will allow you to reach your intended audience more quickly.
+This will allow you to reach your intended audience more quickly.

 iii.
 The Internet of Things